Employer of Record in Australia

 With a stable political and economic climate, Australia assures businesses of a talented and dependable workforce due to its high standard of living.
 This makes the country an attractive destination for those seeking skilled professionals.

-Fundamental Aspects of Employment in Australia
+Employment and Labor Laws in Australia

 In Australia, there is a distinction between fixed-term and permanent employment contracts under the law.
 It is considered standard practice to provide written employment contracts to employees to outline basic terms of of employment, such as: